Xevithirus/Xevithirus/README.md

 <!-- Details Section -->
 <h2 align="center">Details</h2>
 <p>
   I'm a full-stack developer and low-level tinkerer on a mission to build digital experiences not found elsewhere.
 I view all my projects as adventurous quests!
-Each minor bug is a monster to grind, and the greatest of challenge, be the dragons.
+Each minor bug is a monster to grind, and the greatest of challenges... be the dragons.
 As I slay my way to completed applications, real-world problems reveal their solutions.
-If I can make an impact with my software--even if that means just one person's life is impoved--I will have won.
+If I can make an impact with my software--if just one person's life is impoved--I will have won.
 </p>

 <!-- Quests Section -->